-To configure port parameters, go to the "Port/Port parameters" tab in the options window (fig. 1).
+To configure port parameters, go to the "Port - Port parameters" tab in the options window (fig. 2).

 Main parameter settings

-Serial port – the number of the serial port via which the PC and the NC in the list are connected. .
+Serial port - the serial port number via which the PC and the NC are connected.

 Polling mode - there are two query modes: